Sdamirsa/Stapp_in_colonochartreview_v1.0_stable/Readme.md

 - 4- Run "npm run serve"

 - !
-Note: There should be an app.py in the main folder (do not change the name or location as you should also change two other places. doesn't worth it : )
+Note: There should be an app.py in the main folder (do not change the name or location as you should also change two other places.
+Not worth it : )

 - If you did anything incorrectly, after changing the code, you should
     - 1- remove the packages-lock.json and build/ and node_modlules